 - the applicant must achieve a satisfactory score on a written examination in the practice area.

-Appellate Practice, Bankruptcy law (including subspecialties in consumer bankruptcy law and business bankruptcy law); criminal law (including specialties in state and federal/state criminal law and juvenile delinquency law); elder law; family law; estate planning and probate law; family law; immigration law; privacy and information security law; real property (including subspecialties in residential real property law and commercial real property law): social security disability law; trademark law; utilities law; and workers’ compensation law.
-The standards for certification in these practice areas are set forth in 27 NCAC 1D, Sections .2100 through .3300.
+Appellate practice, bankruptcy law (including subspecialties in consumer bankruptcy law and business bankruptcy law); child welfare law; criminal law (including specialties in state and federal criminal law and juvenile delinquency law); elder law; estate planning and probate law; family law; immigration law; privacy and information security law; real property (including subspecialties in residential real property law and commercial real property law): social security disability law; trademark law; utilities law; and workers’ compensation law.
+The standards for certification in these practice areas are set forth in 27 NCAC 1D, Sections .2100 through .3400.

 The initial application must be accompanied by a check for $250.
 If approved to sit for the examination, the applicant must pay a $200 examination fee.

 Certification is effective for five years.
 At the end of five years, a board certified specialist must apply for recertification.
 There is a $250 fee for recertification.
 The standards for recertification are similar to the standards for initial certification but no written examination is required.
 A summary of the standards for recertification can be found here.

-The recertification applications are included in the forms section of this website.
-The forms section also includes information on when the recertification period is open.
+The recertification applications are available in the State Bar Member Portal.
+The Forms page includes supplemental forms as well as information on when the recertification period is open.
 You may also request a recertification application by calling Lanice Heidbrink at the State Bar at (919) 828-4620.